RDorville/EP1000/04_web_development.md

         2. May need to make changes to maintain consistency
         3. Need knowledge of HTML and CSS
     - How-to
-        1. Search the internet for a HTML/CSS template site that you like
+        1. Search the Internet for a HTML/CSS template site that you like
         2. Copy the template to index.html as the starting page
         3. Populate and expand your website.
         4. [How to use Jake Wright's Template](JakeWright/jwhowto.md)